 Software products that work on the cloud don’t need you to be logged in all the time.
 Even when you shut down your systems, they are still working to ensure that your business stays up to date.

 4. Use eco-friendly cleaning supplies in your store.

 We clean our retail stores every day, and sometimes we do so several times every day.
-The chemicals present in our cleaning supplies are not regulated, and almost anything toxic can pass right under the legal nose.
-As a result, we have innocent looking products with potentially harmful compounds such as phthalates, ammonium compounds, and chlorine.
+The chemicals present in our cleaning supplies are not regulated, and almost anything toxic can pass right under the regal nose.
+As a result, we have innocent-looking products with potentially harmful compounds such as phthalates, ammonium compounds, and chlorine.

 Over time, these products can be harmful to you.
 In the meantime, these products are washed down through the sewers and into water bodies.
 Here, they alter the natural pH of the water body, harm the animals that live in it and cause silent damage to the environment all around.